csswizardry/csswizardry.github.com/_posts/2018-04-02-my-digital-music-setup.md

 One of the units that kept getting mentioned was the Technics OTTAVA (or the Technics OTTAVA™ Forte SC-C70 to give it its rather catchy full name).
 It certainly looked stunning and seemed to tick all of the right boxes.
-On a whim—whilst I was technically just nipping out for coffee—I decided to drop into [Richer Sounds](https://www.richersounds.com/) to see if they had one in stock that I might be able to look at.
+On a whim — whilst I was technically just nipping out for coffee — I decided to drop into [Richer Sounds](https://www.richersounds.com/) to see if they had one in stock that I might be able to look at.